Academy Awards 2020: 'Parasite' makes history, while acting awards follow the script

-"Parasite" made history at the 92nd Academy Awards, becoming the first non-English language film to win best picture, while adding honors for director Bong Joon Ho, original screenplay and the renamed "international feature film" category.
+"Parasite" made history at the 92nd Academy Awards, becoming the first non-English language film to win best picture, while adding honors for director Bong Joon Ho, original screenplay and the international feature film category.

-It was a surprising outcome -- given that many felt the World War I epic "1917" was the frontrunner -- but hardly a complete shock, given the praise showered on the South Korean thriller by the industry and critics through the awards season.
+It was a surprising outcome -- given that many felt the World War I epic "1917" was the frontrunner -- but hardly a complete shock in light of the praise showered on the South Korean thriller by the industry and critics through the awards season.

-The overwhelmed director graciously singled out his fellow nominees, going so far as to mention using a chainsaw to carve up the award and share it with them.
+The overwhelmed director graciously singled out his fellow nominees, going so far as to mention using a chainsaw to carve up the statuette and share it with them.

 The four acting wins, meanwhile, followed the script, given the array of honors handed out in the run-up to Oscar night.